 - Thoroughly conduct tool/framework evaluation: organizational and technical fits

 - Invest in experienced automation testers

-- Test early, test often and test comprehensively with tools, different levels and with real-world business workflows
+- Test early, test often and test comprehensively with tools, different levels, and real-world business workflows

 If you want to learn more about Software Testing and how it can help you accelerate your Digital Transformation, subscribe to our newsletter.